RockmanR/EventCrowd4_Ubuntu/README.md

 > NOTE: The contract will not work if you didn't change the ownership.

 - go to 'Contracts Dashboard' and click on `change ownership` button.
+If the transfer was successful then you should see that TicketToken owner is the same as EventCrowd address.

 >NOTE: In case you got the following error while doing transactions:
 > "Error: the tx doesn't have the correct nonce."
 > try to go to Metamask 'Setting' > then click 'Reset account'.

-> NOTE: if the transfer was successful then you should see that TicketToken owner is the same as EventCrowd address.

-- Now you can go to buy some tickets. try to change the account in Metamask to another Ganache's account (let's say Ganache 2).
+- Now you can go to buy some tickets! try to change the account in Metamask to another Ganache's account (let's say Ganache 2).

 **From here onward we will go for scenario 1, which is "Not reaching the funding goal":**